HGGM-LIM/fmrat/README.md

 	-SPM in the Matlab path

 3. INSTALLATION AND LAUNCH
 	Just add the fMRat folder to the Matlab path and use it.
 Execute "fMRat" in the Matlab command line to start the tool.
+	Testing images can be found at https://drive.google.com/folderview?id=0B0Cn_u1ojg2ubi1OZjVrdVliMlU&usp=sharing (If you are using the provided atlas for Wistar and Sprague-Dawley strains, please place the folders "Atlas_SD" and "Atlas_Wistar" in the same folder where fMRat code -and fmri.m function- are)

 4. DOCUMENTATION
   	READ [MANUAL] (https://github.com/HGGM-LIM/fmrat/blob/master/doc/fMRat_Manual.pdf?raw=true), SPECIALLY "BEFORE YOU 	START" SECTION.